The Québec Economic Plan — March 2018

 The sums allocated to the Generations Fund are deposited with the Caisse de dépôt et placement du Québec and managed in accordance with an investment policy determined by the Minister of Finance in collaboration with the Caisse.
 The income thus generated on these investments helps to grow the Generations Fund and pay the debt down more quickly.

-The November 2017 update of the Québec Economic Plan provides for the following deposits in the Generations Fund:
+The March 2018 Québec Economic Plan provides for the following deposits in the Generations Fund: